 Example user_nl_cam file for cloud locking simulation.
 Note the first three variables defined are essential for cloud locking.
-This user also chooses to output CLD_rad instantaneously every 2 hours as a diagnostic tool for checking whether cloud locking is working (Step 6).
+This example also includes the option to output CLD_rad instantaneously every 2 hours as a diagnostic tool for checking whether cloud locking is working (Step 6).

 Change xml variables accordingly.

-Important: cloud-locking will NOT work unless STOP_N=12!
-Cloud locking must be run in 12-month intervals so that postrun scripts defined in step 3 work.
-STOP_N (=)MUST EQUAL(=) 12!
+Important: As it is set up in the provided scripts, cloud-locking jobs must be 1 year in length (e.g., STOP_N=12 for STOP_OPTION=”nmonths” or STOP_N=1 for STOP_OPTION=”nyears” in env_run.xml!
+More generally, job submissions for cloud locking simulations must be equal to or (in very rare circumstances) less than the time span of the staged cloud data files, otherwise the model will crash because it will look for a time stamp that does not exist.
+Again, the scripts provided only support staged cloud data files spanning 1 year and so the requested simulation job should also be 1 year in length.

 Don’t forget to run ./xmlchange POSTRUN_SCRIPT_BATCH="TRUE" so that our cloud locking scripts will execute.